Fact checkedExpert's opinion

 Tooth Enamel Erosion

 Constant exposure of tooth enamel to acidic foods and beverages results in damage.
-The acetic acid in apple cider vinegar with a pH of 2.7-3.95 classes it in this category.
+The acetic acid in apple cider vinegar with a pH of 2.7-3.95 classifies it in this category.
 It may weaken the tooth enamel and lead to mineral loss and tooth decay.
 The tooth enamel gradually begins to weaken and erode with time.
 This can bring about a host of dental issues like:

 • Tooth sensitivity to hot or cold.